opensearch-project/documentation-website/_search-plugins/caching/tiered-cache.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/10024).
 {: .warning}

-A tiered cache is a multi-level cache, in which each tier has its own characteristics and performance levels.
+A tiered cache is a multi-level cache in which each tier has its own characteristics and performance levels.
 By combining different tiers, you can achieve a balance between cache performance and size.

 ## Types of tiered caches